mhx/dwarfs/doc/mkdwarfs.md

   Last but not least, if scripting support is built into `mkdwarfs`, you can choose `script` to let the script determine the order.

+- `--max-similarity-size=`*value*:
+  Don't perform similarity ordering for files larger than this size.
+This helps speed up scanning, especially on slow file systems.
+For large files, the gains from similarity ordering are relatively small.
+When this option is set to a non-zero value, files larger than the limit will be stored first, ordered by size in descending order.

 - `-F`, `--filter=`*rule*:
   Add a filter rule.
 This option can be specified multiple times.
   See [FILTER RULES](#filter-rules) for more details.